 Delos is a small, uninhabited island close to Mykonos.
 It might come as a surprise to some people, but it was the most important island in the Cyclades in Ancient Greece.

-According to legend, Delos island is where Apollo and Artemis were born.
+According to Greek mythology, Delos island is where Apollo and Artemis were born.
 It is estimated that, around 90BC, almost 30,000 people lived on this tiny island.
 They came from different places and had different religious backgrounds.

 Today, Delos is one of the most important UNESCO archaeological sites in Greece.
-The ruins of the ancient civilization still exist in reasonably good condition.
+The ruins of the ancient civilization which seem to cover the entire island still exist in reasonably good condition.

 8. Armenistis Lighthouse

-Armenistis Lighthouse can be found towards the north-west of the island.
+Armenistis Lighthouse can be found towards the north-west of the island of Mykonos.
 It is a popular viewing spot for sunsets, and in the summer months can be crowded.
 When we visited we were fortunate as there were only a handful of other people there.

 I'm not one to talk about shopping, but any list of the top things to do in Mykonos would be incomplete without a short mention!
 You will find all sort of expensive stores in the Old Town, and many well-known brands are represented.